pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 The pressmind SDK contains a simple routing and url handling.

 ## Concept
-Each media object has it's own url. to create unique url's or content silos, Each media object route has a default prefix build by the media object type name.
+Each media object has its own url to create unique urls or content silos.
+Each media object route has a default prefix which is built by the media object type name.

-**Basic Example:**
+**Basic example:**

 default url pattern: